 As these systems are highly sensitive, QA frequently takes place in laboratories away from the processing lines under the supervision of highly trained personnel, oftentimes requiring frequent recalibration, specific lighting and even physical contact with the measured part.

-To address the challenges of improving quality control and minimizing rejects, while maintaining production efficiency (and minimizing the drain on masterbatch inventory), LIAD developed a versatile spectrometer that integrates within the production line and provides real-time analysis and correction of dosing quantities for 100% of machine cycles.
-Furthermore, transmitted color, opacity, reflected color shade or haze can now be measured simultaneously or separately according to QA requirements, with easy switching between probes within the same spectrometer.
+To address the challenges of improving quality control and minimizing rejects, while maintaining production efficiency (and minimizing the drain on masterbatch inventory), LIAD developed a versatile spectrometer that integrates within the production line and provides real-time analysis and correction of dosing quantities for nearly 100% of machine cycles.
+Furthermore, transmitted color, opacity, reflected color shade or haze can now be measured according to QA requirements, with easy switching between probes within the same spectrometer.

 The First Versatile Spectrometer

 LIAD’s patented SpectroSave is a compact differential spectrometer that can be placed at the molding machine or extruder, making possible a range of high-demand and real-time QA applications.
 Some of the many applications include: digital setting of the pass/fail criteria, in-line testing of product color, real-time analysis of masterbatch dispensing and automatic color shade adjustment.
 SpectroSave can also be operated in either differential or absolute modes, enabling measurement of new-product color differences with either a reference part or coordinated L*a*b*.

 SpectroSave is a single system with interchangeable probes including continuous self-calibration.